Relayium

 The marketing language on a website is worth less than a few concrete questions:

-None of this asks you to trust a claim on faith: Relayium's client and server code is open source under the MIT license, so it can be read and audited rather than taken on faith.
+None of this asks you to trust a claim on faith: Relayium's client and server code is open source under the AGPL-3.0 license, so it can be read and audited rather than taken on faith.

 Strong encryption protects a file in transit and at rest, but it can't stop you from sending a link to the wrong address — treat a share link like the file itself, and don't post it somewhere public.